-Founder Florence Schechter launched a crowdfunding campaign last week to raise funding for the world’s first bricks and mortar museum dedicated to vaginas, vulvas and the gynaecological anatomy.
-After its first exhibition at the Edinburgh Fringe in 2017, the Vagina Museum travelled across the UK as a pop-up museum.
-Now Florence has been offered a permanent space in Camden Market in North London but she needs to raise £300,000 to get the museum up and running by November.
+Founder Florence Schechter launched a crowdfunding campaign in March to raise funding for the world's first bricks and mortar museum dedicated to vaginas, vulvas and the gynaecological anatomy.
+After its first exhibition at the Edinburgh Fringe in 2017, the Vagina Museum travelled across the UK as a pop-up museum, generating a huge buzz at every stop.
+Schechter has since been offered a permanent space in Camden Market in North London and raised the necessary £300,000 to get the museum up and running by November, through a crowdfunding campaign.

 The museum will focus on breaking the stigma and shame surrounding women's sexuality with exhibitions covering everything from anatomy and society to periods and sex.
 According to research gathered by the campaign from the Eve Appeal “65% of 16-25-year-olds struggle to use the words vagina or vulva and more than one in ten of 16-35-year-olds said they found it difficult to talk to their GPs about gynaecological health concerns."

 The Vagina Museum hopes to have a packed events programme that will include talks, panels, workshops, classes and comedy nights, as well as an outreach programme that will collaborate with medical professionals to provide better services to support the trans and intersex communities.
 It also aims to highlight important issues affecting women such as consent, body image and intersectionality.
 There's also a gift shop selling crochet clitorises, pussy pendants and 'vaginas are normal' stickers and tote bags.